Virat Kohli records: every major milestone, format by format

-Virat Kohli owns the most centuries in one-day international history and is the fastest batter to nearly every big ODI run milestone.
-Here is a clear rundown of the records that define his career, across ODIs, Tests, T20Is and the IPL.
+Virat Kohli holds the most centuries in one-day international history and is the fastest batter to nearly every big ODI run milestone.
+Here is every record that defines his career, across Tests, ODIs, T20Is, the IPL and his years as India captain.

 How many international centuries does Virat Kohli have?